2.11 Provisions and contingent liabilities2.11.1 Provisions

 Financial assets and financial liabilities are recognized when a Company entity becomes a party to the contractual provisions of the instruments.

-assets and financial liabilities (other than financial assets and financial liabilities at fair value through profit or loss) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
+Financial assets and financial liabilities are initially measured at fair value except trade receivable.
+Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets and financial liabilities at fair value through profit or loss) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
 Transaction costs directly attributable to the acquisition of financial assets or financial liabilities at fair value through profit or loss are recognized immediately in profit or loss.
 Trade receivables that do not contain a significant financing component or for which the Company has applied the practical expedient are measured at the transaction price determined under Ind AS 115.
 Refer to the accounting policies in section 2.12 Revenue recognition.

 b) Subsequent Measurement: